danielanywhere/PyDoc/README.md

 The test project is the complete Python source of the **doit** GitHub project, which currently expands to 6,678 separate hyperlinked object documentation files.

-You can review the current test output [here](https://github.com/danielanywhere/PyDoc/Samples/Index.html), or by clicking on the **Samples** folder of this project, then opening any file in that folder.
+You can review the current test output [here](http://www.localmarketproductions.com/PyDocSamples/).

 The Index.html file lists all source files found.